 - Some users find the lattice means the pan isn’t actually non-stick.

-HexClad offers non-stick pans for everyday frying.
-In theory, the design of HexClad should make it easy to fry an egg, fragile fish, tofu, etc., and to braise and sear a steak.
-In practice, many HexClad users report difficulties with the hexagonal lattice design and food getting stuck to the stainless steel grid.
+The design of HexClad makes it easy to fry an egg, fragile fish, tofu, etc., and to braise and sear a steak.
+However, many HexClad users report difficulties with the hexagonal lattice design and food getting stuck to the stainless steel grid.

 HexClad promises both non-stick functionality and the cooking prowess of stainless steel.
 Whether it delivers on those is questionable.

-All-Clad non-stick cookware – A closer look
+All-Clad Non-stick – A closer look

 - Time-tested brand known for quality and durability